Tray with delicious food on the plane, business class travel

 Messages involved: Service List request and response

-Imagine an eCommerce shopping cart, which you fill with different products.
+Imagine an eCommerce shopping cart that you fill with different products.
 In the same way, you add a seat from a seat map and ancillaries.
 Or you can delete a service you don’t really need.
 The only condition is that your cart must include the core product, which is the flight.

 Eugene Kallaur, Solution Architect at AltexSoft